ddmck/ddmck.github.io/about.md

 title: About
 ---

 After taking part in the Codecademy Year of Code I decided to leave my career in Academia take the knowledge I had gained from Codecademy and apply it to Web Development.
-I rented a hotdesking space at Edinburgh TechCube to focus on learning Ruby on Rails and meet Startups located in the building who were using it to prototype and build their services.
-This led me to meeting the co-founders of Float who gave me an opportunity to shadow them, allowing me to put the skills I had taught myself into practice, and for them to see if I was a good fit for the company.
+I rented a hotdesking space at Edinburgh TechCube to focus on learning Ruby on Rails and to meet Startups located in the building who were using Rails to prototype and build their services.
+This led me to meeting the co-founders of Float who gave me an opportunity to pair with them, allowing me to put the skills I had taught myself into practice, and for them to see if I was a good fit for the company.

 Currently I work with Float and try to mentor those in the hotdesking area that are learning web-development (currently this includes an ex-lawyer.)